 First stop, the Science Spectrum Centre.
 Fill yours and your children’s minds with information from over 150 exhibits which immerses all of your senses in a learning environment.

 Strap up for the next activity at BergWerk, where families of all ages can tackle the interactive aerial obstacle course while attached to a harness using platforms, ropes and slides to get to the end point.

 After that you’ll be a bit peckish, right?
 Well how about eating your way around the world at Markthalle Neun which is an indoor food market which has been restored and run by local residents providing tasty morsels from all continents.

 Finishing on something more touristy, why not take a river boat tour on the River Spree.
 Journeys range from 1 hour to 2.5 hours, to a half day & full day – so you really can travel for as long as you like.
 Catch some of the historic landmarks in the city such as; Museum Island, the Regierungsviertel and Reichstag, the Chancellor’s office and many more historic places.

-For less than £150 for a return flight on Skyscanner over the half term week, Malta is one of the top picks for international destinations to visit over the October half term.
+For less than £126 per adult for a return flight on Skyscanner over the half term week, Malta is one of the top picks for international destinations to visit over the October half term.

 How about a PADI open water course?
 There are plenty available and are operated by Maltaqua.
 They offer a range of classroom, pool and open water diving courses for all!